kellya/poke/README.md

 You may also choose to self-host the JavaScript and CSS parts.
 In order to specify those URLs you would set `CACTUS_JS_URL` and `CACTUS_CSS_URL` respectively

+## Article metadata variables

+You may disable chat integration on a single page by setting ``cactus_chat_disable`` to ``True`` in the article metadata.
+The details for setting metadata varies depending on the document source, see [Pelican's documentation](https://docs.getpelican.com/en/4.5.4/content.html) for specifics.

 ## How does it work?

 Poke.sh assumes that the theme you are modifying already has a block for Disqus chatting.
 It uses this as an anchor to figure out where to inject cactus.chat